gwu-libraries/sfm-ui/docs/collections.rst

 -----------------
 Tumblr blog posts
 -----------------
-Collects blog posts by a specified Tumblr blog.
+Collects blog posts by a specified Tumblr blog using the `Tumblr Posts API <https://www.tumblr.com/docs/en/api/v2#posts>`_.

 Each Tumblr blog post collection can have multiple seeds, where each seed is a blog.
 The blog can be specified with or without the .tumblr.com extension.